International Fortean Organization: History

-The organization was formed in the early 1960s by brothers, the writers Ron and Paul Willis, who acquired much of the material of the original Fortean Society which had begun in 1932 in the spirit of Charles Fort but which had grown silent by 1959 with the death of its founder Tiffany Thayer.
+The organization was formed in the early 1960s by the writers Ron and Paul Willis, two brothers who acquired much of the material of the original Fortean Society which had begun in 1932 in the spirit of Charles Fort but which had ended 1959 with the death of its founder Tiffany Thayer.
 The Fortean Society was formed by a friend of Charles Fort, Theodore Dreiser, who had threatened his publisher that he would leave if The Book of the Damned was not put into print.
 The original society included many of New York's literati including Booth Tarkington, Ben Hecht, Clarence Darrow, Alexander Woollcott and Dorothy Parker.
 Oliver Wendall Holmes and H.L.
 Mencken were also early members along with a number of fledgling science-fiction writers such as Eric Frank Russell, Edmond Hamilton and Damon Knight.

 Dan Oldenburg in The Washington Post said of the all-volunteer staffed International Fortean Organization, "Its membership ranges from hard-core skeptics to top scholars to true believers -- but its cornerstone is open-mindedness."

-The Willis brothers owned a bookstore in the States (Arlington, Virginia) and were also publishers of SF fanzines and magazines of speculative fiction and non-fiction, notably "Anubis".
-They enjoyed a long-time correspondence and relationship with many Fort-inspired science fiction writers such as Fritz Leiber, Philip K. Dick, Robert Anton Wilson and, especially Robert A. Heinlein, who remained a loyal member and friend to INFO until his death.
-Paul was an exceptionally avid letter and article writer and had long-running data exchanges with an international group of nascent forteans including Bob Rickard who went on to found "The News" in 1967, later the "Fortean Times", which was encouraged to expand with the help of corporate sponsorship.
+The Willis brothers owned a bookstore in the States (Arlington, Virginia) and published such science fiction fanzines as Anubis.
+They enjoyed a long-time correspondence and relationship with many science fiction writers inspired by Fort, such as Fritz Leiber, Philip K. Dick, Robert Anton Wilson and, particularly Robert A. Heinlein, who remained a loyal member and friend to INFO until his death.
+Paul was an exceptionally avid letter and article writer and had long-running data exchanges with an international group of nascent Forteans including Bob Rickard who went on to found The News in 1967 (renamed the "Fortean Times") which was encouraged to expand with the help of corporate sponsorship.
 Rickard, and others, urged Paul Willis to publish.
 INFO was incorporated as a non-profit in 1965.
 The "INFO Journal: Science and the Unknown" was born shortly thereafter in the Spring of 1967.

-Membership was set at $12US and Heinlein would dutifully send in a check which was promptly framed and put on the wall.
+Membership was set at $12US and Heinlein sent in a check which was framed and put on the wall.
 Heinlein would then send in a letter complaining that his check had not been cashed, along with suggestions for articles and improvements and, that too, would be framed and put on the wall.
-This incident is mentioned more than a few times in the "INFO Journal".
+This incident is mentioned more than once in the "INFO Journal".